On geometrically finite degenerations I: boundaries of main hyperbolic components: Introduction

-A polynomial or a rational map $f$ is said to be {\em geometrically finite} if the critical points in the Julia set $J(f)$ have finite orbits.
 In the quadratic polynomial case, the Landing Theorem of Douady and Hubbard can be used to give a complete understanding of geometrically finite polynomials on the boundary of a hyperbolic component and which hyperbolic components of the Mandelbrot set have intersecting closures \cite{Milnor00b}.
-In particular, geometrically finite polynomials on $\partial \PH_2$ are in correspondence with rational rotation numbers $\Q/\Z$.
+In particular, geometrically finite polynomials on $\partial \PH_2$ are in correspondence with rational rotation numbers $\Q/\Z$ (see \cite[Theorem 6.5]{Milnor00b}).

 To describe the dynamics of a geometrically finite polynomial on $\hat P \in \partial \PH_d$ in higher degrees, we introduce the notion of {\em pointed Hubbard tree}.
 A polynomial $P$ is said to be {\em post-critically finite} if the critical points have finite orbits.
-Given any geometrically finite polynomial $\hat P \in \MP_d$ with connected Julia set, there exists a post-critically finite polynomial $P \in \MP_d$ with topologically conjugate dynamics on the Julia sets compatible with the markings\cite{Haissinsky00}.
+Given any geometrically finite polynomial $\hat P \in \MP_d$ with connected Julia set, there exists a post-critically finite polynomial $P \in \MP_d$ with topologically conjugate dynamics on the Julia sets compatible with the markings \cite{Haissinsky00}.
 The dynamics of $P$ is described combinatorially by its (angled) Hubbard tree $H$.
-If $\hat P \in \partial \PH_d$, there exists a special fixed point $\hat p$ of $\hat P$ corresponding to the limit of the attracting fixed points for any approximating sequence in $\PH_d$.
-This gives a fixed point $p\in H$, and we call $(H,p)$ the pointed Hubbard tree for $\hat P$.